IBK-TLS/CDT/README.md

 ## Composition-based Decision Tree
-Implementation of *Composition-based Decision Tree for anomaly detection in uni-variate Time Series*, by Geoffrey Roman-Jimenez and Ines Ben Kraiem.
+Implementation of *Composition-based Decision Tree for anomaly detection in uni-variate Time Series*, by Ines Ben Kraiem and Geoffrey Roman-Jimenez.

 Paper published at 14th International Conference on Research Challengesin Information Science (RCIS) (2020).